Reach Out to Potential Applicants

 COS introduces newly admitted graduate students to their graduate program, to prospective students in other units, and to current Illinois graduate students across campus.
 Occurring over a three-day period, these interactions enable admitted students to gain a stronger sense of the dynamic community of underrepresented scholars on our campus.

 SPI provides incoming graduate students with a paid, eight-week orientation and research experience during the summer prior to the start of their graduate program.
 Students participate in a series of seminars on research methods and work with a faculty mentor in their department.

 Graduate College Fellowships strengthen the institution by increasing the enrollment of outstanding students from populations historically underrepresented in graduate study.
-In recent years, 30-50 of these fellowships have been awarded annually.
-The awards provide 1-year ($12,000) of support for incoming master’s students and 1-3 years of support ($20,000-$25,000 per year) for incoming doctoral students.
+The Graduate College offers awards for incoming master's and doctoral level students.

 The Office of External Fellowships helps Illinois graduate students compete for external grants and fellowships.
 The office offers a comprehensive fellowship database, which includes dozens of opportunities specifically for underrepresented students.
 The office also offers workshops and one-on-one grant writing support for all Illinois graduate students.